 3. Data & information management

 Sharing the data with funders and other stakeholders boosts our clients’ transparency and Access to data and evidence.
 For a successful implementation of M&E and Knowledge Management systems, data and information must be accessible in an easy-to-navigate system.
 We help clients design, improve, and maintain their data and information management systems.

 Machine learning to estimate income of farming households

 What is the income of farming households and does it afford a decent living standard?
 We developed a supervised machine learning model that can estimate the net annual income of farming households from a few simple variables.
 In its prototype state, the model has shown great accuracy and potential for application using a sound MEL framework.

-Every beneficiary requires a different set of interventions to improve.
-Using unsupervised machine learning models, we create beneficiary clusters that form the basis of various profiles of individuals and households.
-Per cluster, we test which intervention yields the greatest impact, so our clients can specify their approach.
-For Cargill and Nestle , we have generated farmer profiles using clustering algorithms to allow them to differentiate their interventions to support living income accordingly.
+Different beneficiary groups require a different set of interventions.
+Using unsupervised machine learning models, we created beneficiary clusters to form the basis of various profiles of individuals and households.
+Per cluster, we tested which intervention delivers the greatest impact, so our clients can specify their approach.

 Predicting success using decision trees